 - Have the responsibility to communicate to their professors their individual needs and work with their professors on methods of accommodation.

-- Have the responsibility to schedule exams a week in advance of test date.
+- Have the responsibility to schedule exams 7 days in advance of test date.

 - Have the same obligation as any student to meet and maintain the institution’s academic and technical standards.